-- Share best practice and guidance with our main sub-contractors and suppliers with regards to modern slavery awareness. - Undertake Modern Slavery Threat Assessments on high-risk civils sub-contractors. - Train MWH Treatment mental health first aiders on identifying the signs of Modern Slavery.
+- Share best practice and guidance with our main sub-contractors and suppliers with regards to modern slavery awareness.
+This is to be undertaken through the MWH Treatment partnership with the Supply Chain Sustainability School. - Undertake Modern Slavery Threat Assessments on high-risk civils sub-contractors in collaboration with Slave Free Alliance. - Train MWH Treatment mental health first aiders on identifying the signs of Modern Slavery.